Khanqah of Faraj ibn Barquq: Prayer hall

-The prayer hall (covered mosque area) is attached to the east side of the courtyard.
+The prayer hall is attached to the east side of the sahn.
 It is mostly plain in appearance but is also characterized by its uncommon stonework; instead of the usual wooden ceiling found elsewhere in most Mamluk (or Cairene) mosques, the ceiling is composed of stone vaults.
 A small dome also rises over the space in front of the mihrab.
-A stone dikka (reading platform) stands at the edge of the prayer hall.
+A stone dikka stands at the edge of the prayer hall.

 The minbar is also made of stone and features excellent craftsmanship with carved geometric patterns.
 It was a later donation from Sultan Qaytbay in 1483 and reflects the artistic quality of that time.
 The geometric patterns and overall form of the minbar are imitative of the traditional designs used for the more common wooden minbars of the era.

 The entrances to the mausoleums are found on either side of the prayer hall.
 Both are guarded by wooden screens with geometric patterns.
 The patterns are similar to the wooden screens used on the outer windows of Barquq's madrasa complex on al-Mu'izz street.
 The screen of the southern mausoleum is original while the northern one is from a later restoration.